-RDF’s partnership with Silver Oaks The School of Hyderabad, began in 2006 when RDF teachers started visiting their school to observe teaching techniques and methodology.
-In 2009, Silver Oaks began a fundraising campaign in which a select group of students and teachers visit RDF where they participate in a balamela and then report back to the entire school, which then raises money to donate.
+RDF’s partnership with Silver Oaks – The School of Hyderabad, began in 2006 when RDF teachers started visiting their school to observe teaching techniques and methodology.
+In 2009, Silver Oaks began a fundraising campaign.
+The campaign entails a select group of students and teachers visiting RDF to participate in a ‘balamela’.
+Thereafter, they report back to the entire school, which then raises money to donate.

 Both the fundraisers and the exchange visits have been great successes and proven very beneficial to both schools.
 In more recent times, Silver Oaks School has created a specialized and contextualized curriculum for RDF with teacher training and regular monitoring visits.
 This has provided tremendous impetus to RDF’s focus on quality.
 The curriculum has been rolled out in Nursery to Class 10 in RDF Kalleda and Matendla School and Nursery – Class 3 in RDF Rollakal School.
 With this support, the team has also been assisting in transition from Telugu to English Medium.

 RDF started working with CfBT in 2003.
 Over the past years they have led multiple trainings for our teachers focused on enhancing their teaching skills.
 In May of 2010, CfBT began working with us to implement a transition to English medium in our schools.
 The level of our teachers’ English and teaching methods continues to improve thanks to CfBT.
 In 2012, CfBT also trained teachers in all schools in Physics with the support of CfBT volunteers.
 In addition, Science Kits were donated by the Head of CfBT, Mr. G.V.S.
 Prasad.